-20 Reasons to get Zirconia Implants vs Titanium and the Benefits of Metal Free Implants
+20 Reasons to get Zirconia Implants and Not Titanium

 Titanium has been the preferred material for dental implants for the last 40 years.
 The implants are affordable and they produce very satisfactory results compared to dentures and false teeth.
 Putting titanium implant roots into the jaw is a simple process for a trained tooth implant surgeon and a fairly routine outpatient procedure for the patient.
 Thus titanium implants have become increasingly popular over the years, but there have been some reasons for concerns more recently.
 Research has shown titanium can corrode over time in biological systems, causing allergies, sensitivities and possibly even implant rejection.
 Due to these concerns, other non metal implant options such as zirconia implants (made of ceramic) are increasing in popularity.
 Zirconia implants have been done since the 1980s in Europe and in the USA since 2007.
 Zirconia has many benefits since it receives comparable results to titanium, is non-metal and tooth colored.

 Zirconia dental implants have not been around for as long as titanium, but they are quickly gaining recognition.
 These ceramic implants made their debut in the U.S. in 2007, but dentists were using them in Europe since the 1980s.

 There are numerous reasons people are choosing zirconia implants over titanium ones, but these are the 20 most common ones.

 #1: Lower Risk for Allergic Reactions

 Scientific research revealed that many people have allergies to metal, specifically nickel and titanium.
 When these metals are present in the mouth, it can cause reaction or in the case of titanium, unexplained implant failure immediately or years later.
 Ceramic, or non-metal implants, pose no threat for allergic reactions to metal because zirconia is not a metal.